-- Conan server: You can run your own conan server that comes packaged with normal conan installers.
-Check Running your server for more information.
+- Conan server: Simple, free and open source, MIT licensed server that comes bundled with the Conan client.
+Check Running conan_server for more information.

 - Bintray: Bintray is a cloud platform that gives you full control over how you publish, store, promote, and distribute software.
-You can create binary repositories in Bintray to share conan packages or even create an organization.
-This is the recommended remote type for OSS packages.
+You can create binary repositories in Bintray to share Conan packages or even create an organization.
+It is free for open source packages, and the recommended server to distribute to the C and C++ communities.
 Check Using Bintray for more information.

-Conan official repositories are hosted in Bintray.
+Conan official repositories for open source libraries are hosted in Bintray.
 These repositories are maintained by the Conan team.
 Currently there are two central repositories:

-This repository has moderated, curated and well-maintained packages, and is the place where you can share your packages with the community.
-To share your package, you can upload it to your own (or your organization’s) repositories and submit an inclusion request to conan-center.
+This repository contains moderated, curated and well-maintained packages, and is the place in which you can share your packages with the community.
+To share your package, upload it to your own (or your organization’s) repositories and submit an inclusion request to conan-center.
 Check conan-center guide for more information.

 Conan comes with conan-center repository configured by default.
 Just in case you want to manually configure this repository you can always add it like this:

 $ conan remote add conan-center https://conan.bintray.com

-There are some popular community repositories that may be of interest for conan users to retrieve packages from.
-Some of these repositories are not affiliated with the Conan team.
+There are a number of popular community repositories that may be of interest for Conan users for retrieving open source packages.
+A number of these repositories are not affiliated with the Conan team.

 bincrafters : https://bintray.com/bincrafters/public-conan